oberocks/obebs4-js/README.md

 ## Installation

 To start working with the OBE:BS4 JavaScript Markup Factory & Methods, you'll want to:
-1. Download this project as a .zip file
+1. Download this project as a .zip file, and unzip the file
-1. Unpack the .zip file
 1. Add the file `obebs4.object.js` to your local/live site directory as needed
 1. Include the file on your page(s) as you would any other external JS file